 Mississippi Gateway Regional Park

 7. Go for a swim at Weaver Lake Community Park.
-The family friendly beach is open all summer starting Memorial Day weekend.
+The family-friendly beach is open from Memorial Day to Labor Day.
 Other park amenities make it a nice spot to spend the whole day.

-8. Go fishing at Fish Lake Regional Park.
+8. Go fishing (and ice fishing at Fish Lake Regional Park.
 Cast your line from shore or dock, or bring your own boat.

 Maple Grove Days